 Enter omnichannel attribution.

 According to research from Aberdeen Group Inc., the companies that provided the strongest omnichannel marketing engagement retained an average 89 percent of their customers compared to 33% retention for companies with weak omnichannel marketing.

 Omnichannel attribution takes the different siloed marketing measurements marketers leverage and aligns them into a holistic view of marketing effectiveness—helping marketers understand several key aspects of their unified marketing mix.
 Specifically, it helps marketers understand their efforts by:

 Measuring external factors that impact sales

-Unlike MTA, omnichannel attribution incorporates external factors like seasonality, holidays, weather, etc. into the attribution of online and offline marketing efforts.
+Unlike MTA, omnichannel attribution measures and incorporates external factors like seasonality, holidays, weather, etc. into the attribution of online and offline marketing efforts.
 This helps marketers understand and predict consumer trends, allowing them to cater their personalization efforts on a level that multi-touch attribution can’t provide.

 Valuing offline and online media contributions together

 The modern marketing mix is a combination of online and offline media, each playing an important role in sparking interest and engaging consumers down the funnel.
 Omnichannel attribution values both these channels together to give marketers a clear understanding of how they assist engagement—providing marketers with an opportunity to optimize both channels for personalized marketing.

 Omnichannel attribution also provides marketers with an understanding of where consumers prefer to make their purchases.
 This allows channels across the media mix to be optimized to provide personalized and fluid engagements that lead consumers to their preferred method of conversion.

 By leveraging a modern marketing analytics platform that has omnichannel measurement capabilities, marketers can use these insights to understand the complex marketing mix and areas across their online and offline channels where efforts can be optimized for better personalization and engagement.